Puzan789/Transformers_From_Scratch/MultiHead_Attention/Readme.md

 - "telescope": [0.8, 0.7, 0.6, 0.9, 0.8, 0.7]

 These vectors represent the final encoded state of each token in the sentence after applying multi-head attention and are used for subsequent layers in the transformer model, such as the feed-forward layers, or for making predictions.

+### Conclusion
+The multi-head attention mechanism allows the model to focus on different aspects of the input sentence simultaneously, such as syntax, semantics, and context.
+This leads to a richer and more nuanced understanding of the data, which is crucial for tasks like translation, summarization, and more.

+---

+This example provides a concrete walkthrough of how a sentence is processed using multi-head attention in a transformer model, illustrating the process from tokenization to final output representation.